 You’ve two options today.
 You can choose to see more of Budapest or take a day trip to quaint and peaceful Lake Balaton, Hungary’s second most visited destination after Budapest.
 This is a perfect day trip from Budapest in summer.

-It’s a breathtaking road trip where you can stop by at innumerable towns, vineyards, and beaches on the way.
+It’s a breathtaking road trip where you can stop by innumerable towns, vineyards, and beaches on the way.
 We loved the Lake Cave in Tapolca.

 Day 10: Shopping in Budapest | Fly Back Home

 Plan your last day in Budapest or rather Central Europe however you want to.
 Another attraction?
 A visit to your favorite cafe or restaurant in the town?
 Shopping?

 We use our last day for last-minute souvenir shopping before we catch our flight back home.
 We loved strolling Váci Street, one of the famous pedestrian streets in central Budapest.
 It’s lined with lovely cafes and shops that make it a perfect place to shop for souvenirs.